-- 6.7 The most significant imports of aggregates into North East England are land-won sand and gravel and crushed rock from Yorkshire and Humber: 615 thousand tonnes of land-won sand and gravel and 350 thousand tonnes of crushed rock. - 6.8 It is considered that this reflects the availability of good quality resources in the northern part of North Yorkshire that are in close proximity to North East England.
+- 6.7 The most significant imports of aggregates into North East England are crushed rock and land-won sand from Yorkshire and Humber: 396 thousand tonnes of crushed rock and 334 thousand tonnes of land-won sand and gravel. - 6.8 It is considered that this reflects the availability of good quality resources in the northern part of North Yorkshire that are in close proximity to North East England.
 It is assumed that a significant proportion of exports from North Yorkshire to North East England are to the Tees Valley sub-region, reflecting the limited land-won production in this area and the economic constraints associated with transporting aggregate minerals over longer distances by road.